ThyreenAgain/symfony-docker-thy/README.md

 - View emails at `http://localhost:8025`
 - **When to enable:** Your app sends emails

+💡 **Pro Tip:** Mailpit is stateless - you can share ONE Mailpit instance across ALL projects to save resources and avoid port conflicts.
+See [Sharing Mailpit](OPTIONAL_FEATURES.md#-sharing-mailpit-across-multiple-projects) for details.

 #### ⚡ Mercure Hub
 - Real-time messaging (Server-Sent Events)
 - Live updates without polling